 You can find a reputable breeder through the AKC’s marketplace, or via word of mouth.
 You can also check out the following kennels and decide whether they are for you:

-Pomeranian rescue / for adoption
+Pomeranian rescue and adoption sites

 Poms often end up in the shelter because of changes in the family such as relocation or new addition in the family.